Gift Tax Laws For NRIs In India: A Comprehensive Guide

 Gifts From An NRI to A Resident Indian

-• Gifts offered by NRIs to RI relatives are exempt from taxes.
+• Gifts from NRIs to RI relatives are exempt from taxes.

-• Gifts offered by NRIs to RI friends or acquaintances are tax exempted if the value does not exceed INR 50,000.
+• Gifts from NRIs to RI friends or acquaintances are tax-exempt if their value does not exceed INR 50,000.

 • Income from gifts by NRIs to RI friends or acquaintances is taxable if the value exceeds INR 50,000.
-The amount is added to the receiver's total taxable income and taxed per their income tax bracket.
+The amount is added to the recipient's total taxable income and taxed according to their income tax bracket.

 Gifts From A Resident Indian To An NRI

-• Gifts offered by RIs to NRI friends or acquaintances are exempt from tax if the value does not exceed INR 50,000.
+• Gifts to friends or acquaintances (recipients) are exempt from tax if their value does not exceed INR 50,000.

 Final Note

-Open an NRI account remotely from the comfort of your home.
-Get started here
+Open an NRI account conveniently from your home.
+Begin the journey today!

 Open NRI Account Online